Alibesharat/AutoHistoryCore/README.md

 An Extention for Microsoft.EntityFrameworkCore to support automatically recording data changes history.

 AutoHistoryCore will recording all the data changing history in Your tables

-you must drive your models from HistoryBaseModel

-HistoryBasemodel Will Add some property to track Model Changes

 How To Install: